Nike (Νίκη) was the Greek goddess and personification of victory in war and sport. Her Roman equivalent was Victoria.

 Victoriae Aug[ustorum] Antonini et Veri M[arcus] Satrius Maior

 Unusually for a depiction of Victoria, she wears a nebris (panther skin) normally associated with maenads and other members of the retinue of Dionysus, and the pose of the lithe figure has been likened to that of depictions of dancing Maenads.
 The German archeologist Bruno Schröder described her animal skin as "a mixture of bear and cat, in the catalogue called a panther skin, covers the upper torso and is fastened by a belt directly beneath the breast".

 In 1939, at the outbreak of World War II, the original statue and other exhibits from the Berlin state museums were stored for safety in the cellar of the mint on the Molkenmark.
-It went missing during the final, chaotic days of the war, and was considered, like many other artworks and artifacts, to have been destroyed, looted or, more likely, taken as war booty by Soviet army trophy brigades.
+It went missing during the final, chaotic days of the war, and was considered, like many other artworks and artefacts, to have been destroyed, looted or, more likely, taken as war booty by Soviet army trophy brigades.
 During the Soviet era and for some time after, information concerning war trophies was classified, and authorities usually either refused to comment on inquiries or flatly denied knowledge of artworks taken from public and private collections.

 In 2016 it was announced that the statue had been found in a storeroom of the Hermitage Museum, Saint Petersburg, where it had been deposited 1946, erroneously catalogued as a 17th century French work.
 Although it had been on a list of artworks specifically sought by trophy brigades, when it arrived at the Hermitage, in one of 40,000 cases of plunder, it was not correctly identified or catalogued.
 After the war the political climate and the meagre resources available to museums made the investigation of such matters unthinkable, and the kind of research project which led to the discovery of the statue has only recently become possible.
 The find was first published in a journal published by the Hermitage: